Flotomate/product_docs/source/admin/it-infrastructure/email-server-config.rst

 -  Technicians can change Request details using :ref:`Email Commands <email command settings>`.

-Whether self-hosted or cloud-hosted, you can add any vanity email address to Flotomate using any one of the two email protocols: POP3 and IMAP.
+Whether self-hosted or cloud-hosted, you can add any vanity email address to Motadata using any one of the two email protocols: POP3 and IMAP.

 .. note:: Before configuring email, you have to create an email with your